ePrivacy and GPDR Cookie Consent by Cookie Consent Skip to main content

 image.png

-Each pipeline stage displays a status message that helps you understand whether data is being processed normally or if delays are occurring.
+Each pipeline card displays a status badge that helps you quickly understand whether processing in that stage is running normally or whether a backlog is starting to build up.

 Queue Update Information